yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part4.markdown

 {%endhighlight%}

-By default all events will trigger the notification.
-In our example we are restricting the events to be received by using the {{@NotifyType}} annotation.
-In our example we are only interested in write and update events.

 {%learn%}{%latestjavaurl%}/event-processing.html{%endlearn%}

 # FIFO Support
 Sometimes it is necessary to process events in the order the way they have been created.
 By default events are not ordered.
 XAP supports FIFO (First In, First Out) processing of events.
 To enable FIFO operations you can turn on FIFO support for classes which will participate in such operations.

-Here is an example how you can enable FIFO support for a class using the {{@SpaceClass}} annotation:
+Here is an example how you can enable FIFO support for a class using the `@SpaceClass` annotation:

 {%highlight java %}
 @SpaceClass(fifoSupport=FifoSupport.OPERATION)